-Recalculations, respect to the previous submission, regard emissions since 1990 due to the update of the energy conversion factor according to the international statistics
+Recalculations, respect to the previous submission, regard emissions in 2016 due to the update of activity data according to number of arrival in harbours as provided by the Eurostat statistics.

 Further improvements will regard a verification of activity data on ship movements and emission estimates with regional environmental agencies, especially with those more affected by maritime pollution.
+In particular we plan to built an emission estimation database which calculate every year emissions at harbor level taking in account of the information officially provided by Italy to Eurostat per type of ship, class of tonnage and movement statistics.